 If you withdraw the money before you’re 59½, you’ll end up paying penalties.
 So if you think you’ll need to take your money out early, you should consider one of the other options on this list.

 If you’re looking for an unconventional way to invest your money, why not try starting an online business?
 Traditional brick-and-mortar businesses require a lot of capital to get up and running, but the same cannot be said for an online business.

 You won’t need office space, a warehouse, or expensive equipment.
-You can definitely get started with $500, and in all likelihood, it will cost much less than that.
+In all likelihood, you won’t need to invest $500.
+It will cost much less than that.
 Here are some popular online business ideas: